koljah-de/simple-bash-prompt/README.md

 # simple-bash-prompt
-A simple colored bash prompt exit etatus recognition of the last command.
+A simple colored bash prompt exit status recognition of the last command.

 Add . ~/.bash_prompt to your .bashrc.